 What is it: Jinrui wa Suitai Shimashita (Humanity Has Declined)

-Jinrui wa Suitai Shimashita, translated as "Humanity Has Declined," is an anime that stands out for its unique narrative and social critique.
+Jinrui wa Suitai Shimashita, translated as "Humanity Has Declined," is an anime that stands out for its unique narrative and social commentary.
 Set in a dystopian future, the series explores a world where humanity is in decline, and the human population has been drastically reduced.
-The story is told through the perspective of a young mediator who interacts with "fairies," magical beings who represent the new era of civilization.
-Through a combination of dark humor and profound reflection, the anime provokes the viewer to reflect on the human condition and the consequences of our actions.
-The series is an adaptation of Romeo Tanaka's light novel, which was well-received by both critics and audiences, standing out for its originality and satirical approach.
+The story is told from the perspective of a young mediator who interacts with "fairies," magical beings that represent the new era of civilization.
+Through a combination of dark humor and profound reflections, the anime provokes the viewer to think about the human condition and the consequences of our actions.
+The series is an adaptation of the light novel by Romeo Tanaka, which was well-received by both critics and audiences, standing out for its originality and satirical approach.

 Anime Production